guenchi/loko/README.md

 # Loko Scheme

-Loko Scheme is an implementation of the algorithmic programming language R6RS Scheme.
+Loko Scheme is an implementation of the algorithmic language R6RS Scheme.
 It runs on the Linux kernel (amd64) and on bare amd64 hardware.

+Loko Scheme is intended to be a platform for application and operating system development.
+It is written purely in Scheme and assembler language.

 ## Current status